microsoft/reverse-proxy/samples/ReverseProxy.Code.Sample/README.md

   This sample shows the routes and destinations being created in code, and then passed to an in-memory provider.
 The role of the in-memory provider is to give change notifications to YARP for when the config has been changed and needs to be updated.
 YARP uses a snapshot model for its configuration, so that changes are applied as an atomic action, that will apply to subsequent requests after the change is applied.
 Existing requests that are already being processed will be completed using the configuration snapshot from the time that they were recieved.

   The ```IProxyConfig``` interface implemented in [InMemoryConfigProvider.cs](InMemoryConfigProvider.cs) includes a change token which is used to signal when a batch of changes to the configuration is complete, and the proxy should take a snapshot and update its internal configuration.
-Part of the snapshot procesisng is to create an optimized route table in ASP.NET, which can be a CPU intensive operation, for that reason we don't recommend signalling for updates more than once per second.
+Part of the snapshot processing is to create an optimized route table in ASP.NET, which can be a CPU intensive operation, for that reason we don't recommend signaling for updates more than once per 15 seconds.

 - ## Custom pipeline step